Aktualisiert: Feb 27

-Our staple of the last two & a half years.
-It is one of those few ferments where the availability of the main ingredient is limited by season, so within couple of summer months we have to make enough of them for the whole year.
+Our staple from almost the beginning.
+It is one of those few ferments, where the availability of the main ingredient is limited by season, so within couple of summer months we have to make enough of them for the whole year.
 But it is worth it.

 We start in July & continue pickling through September.
 Then they stay in glass retail jars, hopefully lasting us till the next season.